 Get lunch and take a break.
 Each section of the park has a few quick services places and I prefer to eat at those for lunch.
-They are cheaper, faster and no reservation are needed.
+They are cheaper, faster and no reservation is needed.
 Like all restaurants at Disney, quick service restaurants are all themed differently, but they do offer a smaller menu.
 One trip, I unhappily ate in Futureland and it was my least favorite quick service meal EVER.
 In my opinion, you are better off anywhere else in the park for a meal or snack.
-I prefer to eat in Fantasyland or get a snack at Gaston’s.
+I prefer to get a Waffle from Sleepy Hollow in Liberty Square or get a snack in Fantasyland somewhere like at Gaston’s.
 Giant Cinnamon roll anyone?

 After lunch, take it easy on a classic ride with typically no wait time, the Jungle Cruise, People Mover or the train.
 You can also shop on Main Street USA or watch a parade on the way towards the exit.

 The best part about going to Epcot and Magic Kingdom in the same day is the monorail!
 Jump on the monorail and head on over to Epcot.
 You’ll have a wonderful view of a few hotels.
 Plan on getting to Epcot at least two hours before your dinner reservation to allow for transit time, walking time and room to spare.
 We almost missed every one of reservations one trip due to slow transit time and we are avid Disney goers!